marcoverl/HPCPadovaUserGuide/docs/source/gettingstarted.rst

 Debug your job
 --------------
-If you need to debug the execution of a submitted job, and for this purpose you need to log on the relevant worer node:
+If you need to debug the execution of a submitted job, and for this purpose you need to log on the relevant worker node:

 ::